 - 34 ounces Water

-- Put-in the pork belly then add 1 tbsp of salt, pepper, and bay leaves and simmer for 30 minutes or until meat is tender
+- Add the pork belly and 1 tablespoon of salt.
+Put some pepper pepper and bay leaves.
+Boil for 30 minutes or until meat gets tender

 - Remove the meat from the pot and let it cool down for a few minutes

-- Spread 1 tbsp of salt on the meat, make sure to distribute it evenly on all sections
+- Spread 1 tablespoon of salt on the pork belly.
+Make sure to distribute it evenly on all sections

-- Remove the meat from the pan, let it cool down a little then slice according to desired portions
+- Remove the meat from the cooking pot.
+Arrange on a wire rack to cool down.
+Slice according to desired portions